 - Exploring the use of non-traditional data sources to examine trends and predict hate crimes.

-- Identifying the characteristics of hate crime offenders.
+- Identifying the characteristics of persons who commit hate crimes.

 - Research to assist police and prosecutors in responding to, investigating, and prosecuting hate crimes.